lbarasti/lbarasti.github.io/content/post/two_way_comm_between_fibers.md

 You can find a working example of the weather station simulation [here](https://gist.github.com/lbarasti/c5be451c9c493863bf83bbc59ea82533).

+##

 Thanks for reading, I hope you found this useful.
-You can share your ideas on writing performant, thread-safe code in the comments section below!
+You can share your ideas on writing performant, thread-safe code in the comments section below.

+If you'd like to stay in touch, then subscribe or follow me on [Twitter](https://twitter.com/lbarasti).

+{{< subscribe >}}